standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Value:         concept from http://hl7.org/fhir/ValueSet/administrative-gender
 ```

-What we just represented here is that there is a `Patient` entity called `MyPatient` which has 2 properties: `MyBirthdate` and `MyGender`.
-The FHIR Patient base resource has these attributes; for purposes of this turorial we will not consider that information -- this won't always be the case.
+We now have a `Patient` entity called `MyPatient` which has 2 properties: `MyBirthdate` and `MyGender`.
+The FHIR Patient base resource has these attributes; for purposes of this tutorial we will not consider that information -- this won't always be the case.

 We determined from our clinical requirements that `MyBirthDate` has a data type of _date_, which is one of the primitive data types supported in CIMPL.
 This data type is  expressed with the _Value_ keyword.